-Research—in the library, in the laboratory, in museums, and in the field—is at the heart of the field of Anthropology.
+Research—in the library, in the laboratory, in museums and in the field—is at the heart of the field of anthropology.
 Research and publication provides the principle route through which important research reaches the academic community.
-Archaeologists and anthropologists at the Archeology Laboratory have produced thousands of reports, scholarly articles, and publications
+Archaeologists and anthropologists at the Archeology Laboratory have produced thousands of reports, scholarly articles and publications

-Our work has been published in major journals such as American Antiquity and Plains Anthropologist.
-The journal South Dakota Archaeology is published at the Archeology Laboratory, and our collection of archeological and anthropological publications numbers in the thousands.
+Our work has been published in major journals such as "American Antiquity" and "Plains Anthropologist."
+The journal "South Dakota Archaeology" is published at the Archeology Laboratory and our collection of archaeological and anthropological publications number in the thousands.

 Students are encouraged to conduct independent research at Augustana.
-Independent study courses in Anthropology and field research projects present many opportunities for students to conduct guided as well as independent research.
+Independent study courses in anthropology and field research projects present many opportunities for students to conduct guided as well as independent research.